 5 Do’s and Don’ts of High Net-worth Divorce

-Beyond the emotional complexities inherent in any separation, high net worth divorce comes with its own unique set of challenges.
+Beyond the emotional complexities inherent in any separation agreement, high net worth divorce comes with its own unique set of challenges.
 From the sheer complexity of cataloging extensive assets to distinguishing premarital from marital property, the territory is rife with potential roadblocks and points of contention.

 So the good news is we will tell it to you straight.